January 6, 2022

 2. Stuck in the middle with EU: Price formation in the EU ETS could exacerbate CBAM politics

 In trading systems with an emissions cap like the EU ETS, the fair value of carbon is a function of the highest cost of abatement in the future, discounted back in real terms.
 The initial objective of the EU ETS was to increase the operating cost of coal to allow gas to occupy the front of the merit order.
 Most of the time coal generation is cheaper than gas.
 Since gas has a lower carbon intensity than coal if the carbon price gets high enough it can become more profitable to burn gas than coal.
 This level is termed the fuel switch price.
 The energy crisis has made coal-to-gas switching prohibitively expensive.
-Based on our analysis, the coal-to-gas switch price averaged €326/t across the Bloc in December 2021.[2]
+Based on our analysis, the coal-to-gas switch price averaged €326/t across the bloc in December 2021².

 Indeed, the delta between gas and coal prices may increase this year as Chinese production and import policies weigh on the seaborne coal market.
 If EU carbon prices remain stubbornly high, it could exacerbate the politics associated with the EU’s carbon border adjustment mechanism.